isomerpages/moe-frontierpri/_cca/Co Curricular Activities (CCA)/Environmental Science.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>CCA Sessions will be held on Mondays.
+<p>CCA Sessions will be held on Fridays.
 Please refer to the detailed schedule
 given in Parents Gateway.</p>
 </td>
 </tr>